 1. Construction of large vessels (more than 1,000 tonnes of displacement)

-Following a competitive, fair, open and transparent process, the government established long-term strategic relationships for the construction of large vessels with two Canadian shipyards: Seaspan’s Vancouver Shipyards in British Columbia, Chantier Davie Canada Inc. in Lévis, Quebec, and Irving Shipbuilding Inc. in Halifax, Nova Scotia.
+Following a competitive, fair, open and transparent process, the government established long-term strategic relationships for the construction of large vessels with 3 Canadian shipyards: Seaspan’s Vancouver Shipyards in British Columbia, Chantier Davie Canada Inc. in Lévis, Quebec, and Irving Shipbuilding Inc. in Halifax, Nova Scotia.
 Together, the 3 shipyards are investing hundreds of millions of dollars to upgrade their facilities to meet the shipbuilding requirements for a modern Canadian fleet.

 Current projects to construct large vessels

 2. Construction of small vessels (less than 1,000 tonnes of displacement)

 Under the second pillar of the strategy, opportunities are available for Canadian shipyards and businesses across the country for small ship construction.

 Explore our projects involving small vessels and stay updated on the status of current and upcoming projects.

 Under the third pillar of the strategy, all Canadian shipyards may compete for the repair, refit and maintenance of vessels.
 Extending a vessel’s life typically involves repairs and upgrades to improve its reliability and safety.
 Mid-life modernizations keep a vessel in service for its full operational life and maintain its reliability and efficiency.

 The National Shipbuilding Strategy is comprised of federal and non-federal partners working together on the shipbuilding projects.